 TNX, Matt !

 - And replaced the 160M Carolina Windom with a 160M Inverted L

-Smetana is widely regarded as the father of Czech Music.
+Smetana is widely regarded as the father of Czech music.
 He composed "The Fatherland," "The Bartered Bride," and many other beautiful works.
 Our only similarity with him is our name.
 He was Czech, highly educated, lived in Prague, and was a Roman Catholic.
-My ancestors were Russian ("Rusnak"), poor, uneducated, & Russian Orthodox Christians (as am I) & lived in a rural region called Galicia in the Carpathian Mountains, in an area which today is at the border of western Ukraine and the Slovak Republic.
+My ancestors were Russian ("Rusnak"), poor, uneducated, & Russian Orthodox Christians (as am I) & lived in a rural region called Galicia in the Carpathian Mountains, an area which today is at the border of western Ukraine and the Slovak Republic.
 My grandfathers' tools weren't pianoes & manuscripts, but picks, shovels,& strong backs.
 They worked in the coal mines & rubber mills in the USA after migrating from "The Old Country" to America in the early 1900's seeking a better life.